wal-yan/target-methylseq-qc/paper/paper.md

 Regardless of the usage mode of the pipeline, the final MultiQC report automatically collates the relevant reports from FastQC [@andrews_fastqc_2010], bedtools and Picard tools in an HTML document, which could be shared with collaborators or added as supplementary material in publications.

 `target-methylseq-qc` is a portable pipeline compatible with multiple execution platforms, such as local laptop or workstation machines, high-performance computing environments and cloud infrastructure.
-Although target-methylseq-qc was originally created for calculating sequencing coverage in target sequencing as a follow-up step to the `nf-core/methylseq` pipeline [@methylseq], aimed at identification of children at the risk of developing asthma, prior to its onset [@patricia2023-aerial].
-The pipeline's versatility allows for extending its application to other sequencing panels from various next-generation methods.
+Although, `target-methylseq-qc` pipeline was originally created for calculating sequencing coverage in target sequencing as a follow-up step to the nf-core/methylseq pipeline [@methylseq], with the initial objective of identifying children at risk of developing asthma before onset [@patricia2023-aerial]; the pipeline's versatility extends its application.
+It can be used with other sequencing panels from various next-generation methods.

 # Statement of need